 - If you (or your senior loved one) is against the idea of adding a raised toilet seat to the existing commode – know that you CAN purchase one of the newer models of toilets which are about 3 inches taller than the standard ones we’ve all been accustomed to.

-- Install a walk-in shower.
+- Install a walk-in shower stall.
 Where do most bathroom falls occur?
-In the shower, because of slippery floors and having to step in / out over a raised threshold.
+In the shower, because of slippery floors and having to step in / out over a raised threshold when older people have limited mobility.
 Walk-in showers are the easiest for the elderly to get in and out of, as they eliminate this raised edge.

 Are Bathmats Dangerous?